James Buchanan: 15th President: Neutral During Eve of Rebellion

 From 1857-1861, James Buchanan, aka "Old Buck," served as America’s 15th president.
-He was born on April 23, 1791 in Cove Gap, Pennsylvania as the oldest of eleven children to James Buchanan Sr. and Elizabeth Speer Buchanan.
-His father owned a store that he worked in.
+He was born on April 23, 1791, in Cove Gap, Pennsylvania as the oldest of eleven children to James Buchanan Sr. and Elizabeth Speer Buchanan.
+His father owned a store where he worked.
 At 18, he graduated from Dickinson College in Carlisle, Pennsylvania.
 He went on to study law and built a very successful law practice in Lancaster, PA.
 By the time he was thirty years old, he had already made $300,000.

 Although professionally he was very successful, he had trouble in romance.
 He was engaged in 1819 to Ann Coleman, but due to a misunderstanding, she broke off their engagement.
 Before he had a chance to reconcile, she died.
 Rumors stated it was a suicide, although no one knows that for sure.
 Buchanan never pursued a marriage with anyone else, making him the only President of the United States to never have been married.

 During his predecessor Pierce's term, he was appointed the Minister to Great Britain.
 He drafted the Ostend Manifesto, which Pierce strongly encouraged, which allowed Cuba to be acquired from Spain.
 Many did not like Pierce's involvement in this, and it caused a lot of controversy between Northern and slave states.
 Many feared Cuba would become a slave state.
-Although that did not happen, Pierce became very unlikely due to this along with other decisions.
+Although that did not happen, Pierce became very disliked.
 Because Buchanan was overseas during much of his governmental experience, he was free from many of the domestic controversies including slavery, so the Democratic Convention felt he was a better choice than Pierce.

 Although the Democratic party strongly supported him, the Republican party nicknamed him "Ten-Cent Jimmy," because he had stated during his presidential campaign that ten cents was a fair daily wage for manual laborers.
 John Fremont, the first-ever Republican presidential candidate, strongly asserted that the government should ban slavery in all states, while Buchanan maintained that each individual state and territory should decide.
 He maintained this stance, because he felt that the constitution protected the right to own slaves, despite his strong views that slavery was morally objectionable.